EugTech/radio-show/ISSUE_TEMPLATE.md

 ## Link to more info

-## would you like to be contacted for a video show segment?
+## Would you like to be contacted for a video show segment?
 - [ ] Yes
 - [ ] No

-There is a longer format TechTuesday LIVE video stream in the works
+(There is a longer format TechTuesday LIVE video stream in the works)

 Thank you!
 We're really glad your here :tada: